cndystf/AutomationTask/README.md

 # AutomationTask
-Automation Testing Task for PROA 2023 using Selenium and Cucumber
+Automation Testing Task for PROA 2023 using Selenium and Cucumber <br />
-\n To see the screenshots: https://drive.google.com/drive/folders/1P2Z1NZwQ6MLAqInlSdgz70Uma2fYSRZ_?usp=sharing
+To see the screenshots: https://drive.google.com/drive/folders/1P2Z1NZwQ6MLAqInlSdgz70Uma2fYSRZ_?usp=sharing